sanjeevai/Investigate_a_dataset/README.md

 - There are some odd characters in the ‘cast’ column.
 They are not important because this columns will not be included in our analysis.
 - The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.

+### Files

+- Investigate_a_Dataset.ipynb

+This is the Jupyter Notebook where I perform the entire data analysis process.

+- report.html

+HTML export of above mentioned Jupyter Notebook.

+- tmdb_movies.csv

+This is the data which I used for this project.

 ### Libraries

 You will need an installation of Python, plus the following libraries: